-Black or red poop: Usually happens when you eat or drink colored foods like beetroot,soft-drinks etc. But it can also indicate towards bleeding in your digestive tract caused by more serious issues, and your doctor needs to get to the ‘bottom’ of it ASAP
+Black or red poop: Usually happens when you eat or drink coloured foods like beetroot, soft drinks etc. But it can also indicate bleeding in your digestive tract caused by more serious issues, and your doctor needs to get to the ‘bottom’ of it ASAP.

 Floating poop: It’s simple, too much fat in your poop makes it float which is a sign of your body not being able to take up fat and other nutrients from food.

 How to achieve the perfect poop?

 Poop comes in different shapes, colors, textures, and smells (Yuck we know right!), but since it varies so much, it can be difficult to know what a perfect healthy poop looks like.

 The rule of thumb for a happy and healthy trip to shit’s creek begins with the 3 Fs :

 Poop is 75% water and you are supposed to drink 8 glasses of water a day ideally for a healthy lifestyle.
 Drinking a healthy amount of fluids daily will save you from the gut monster named constipation.